 Golf is Sweet as, Bru

-Traveling to New Zealand, we heard a phrase that we didn’t understand at first but got acquainted with quickly; sweet as.
+Traveling through New Zealand, we heard a phrase that we didn’t understand at first but got acquainted with quickly; sweet as.
 It is used when something is particularly awesome.
 For example, today’s surf was sweet as, bru.
 At first, we keep waiting for an ending to the phrase- sweet as what?
 But after a while, we understood that the ending was left blank intentionally, and it just meant awesome!

 With a fantastic variety of holes, a memorable mixture of short and long par fours, and a nice diversity of par threes, I hit every club in my bag.
 The greens were in great condition, and even in a very wet spring, the course played dry and true.
 We absolutely loved the golf course and it was easily the most underrated course that we played.

 So next time you see Menekse and me and ask us how the golf in New Zealand was, and we reply, “the golf is sweet as”, you’ll know exactly what we mean.
 That it is as sweet as Chisholm Links Golf Club- awesome!